Tratatemium/Tratatemium.github.io/README.md

 ---

 ## Future Improvements
+- Navigation bar stays at the top with scrolling, becoms a button in mobile
 - Implement a contact form with emailJS or a similar service.
 - Add more projects to the portfolio section.